python/cpython/Doc/library/userdict.rst

 simplifies writing classes that need to be substitutable for dictionaries (such as the shelve module).

-This module also defines a class, :class:`UserDict`, that acts as a wrapper around dictionary objects.
+This module also defines a class, :class:`~UserDict.UserDict`, that acts as a wrapper around dictionary objects.
 The need for this class has been largely supplanted by the ability to subclass directly from :class:`dict` (a feature that became available starting with Python version 2.2).
-Prior to the introduction of :class:`dict`, the :class:`UserDict` class was used to create dictionary-like sub-classes that obtained new behaviors by overriding existing methods or adding new ones.
+Prior to the introduction of :class:`dict`, the :class:`~UserDict.UserDict` class was used to create dictionary-like sub-classes that obtained new behaviors by overriding existing methods or adding new ones.

-The :mod:`UserDict` module defines the :class:`UserDict` class and :class:`DictMixin`:
+The :mod:`UserDict` module defines the :class:`~UserDict.UserDict` class and :class:`DictMixin`: